kitty-panics/markdown/docs/Rules-CN.md

 ## Another heading
 ```

-Rationale: A top level heading is an h1 on the first line of the file, and
-serves as the title for the document.
-If this convention is in use, then there
-can not be more than one title for the document, and the entire document
-should be contained within this heading.

-Note: The `level` parameter can be used to change the top level (ex: to h2) in
+Note: The `level` parameter can be used to change the top-level (ex: to h2) in
 cases where an h1 is added externally.

 If [YAML](https://en.wikipedia.org/wiki/YAML) front matter is present and contains
 a `title` property (commonly used with blog posts), this rule treats that as a top
-level heading and will report a violation for any subsequent top level headings.
+level heading and will report a violation for any subsequent top-level headings.
-To use a different property name in front matter, specify the text of a regular
+To use a different property name in the front matter, specify the text of a regular
 expression via the `front_matter_title` parameter.
 To disable the use of front
 matter by this rule, specify `""` for `front_matter_title`.

+Rationale: A top-level heading is an h1 on the first line of the file, and
+serves as the title for the document.
+If this convention is in use, then there
+can not be more than one title for the document, and the entire document
+should be contained within this heading.

 <a name="md026"></a>